Silver Bridge: Aftermath

 The collapse focused much-needed attention on the condition of older bridges, leading to intensified inspection protocols and numerous eventual replacements.
-There were only two bridges built to a similar design, one upstream at St. Marys, West Virginia, and the notably longer Hercilio Luz Bridge at Florianópolis, Brazil.
-The St. Marys bridge was immediately closed to traffic and the bridge was demolished by the state in 1971.
-A small truss bridge was kept to allow access to an island in the river.
+There were only two bridges built to a similar design, one upstream at St. Marys, West Virginia, and the notably longer Hercílio Luz Bridge at Florianópolis, Brazil.
+The St. Marys bridge was immediately closed to traffic and was demolished by the state in 1971.
+(A small truss bridge remained to allow access to an island in the river.)
 The Hi Carpenter Memorial Bridge was later built to replace the demolished bridge.

+The Hercílio Luz Bridge remained in active service until 1991.
+Although both it and the Silver Bridge used the same type of high-strength steel for the eyebars, it was built to a higher safety factor than the West Virginia bridge and had greater redundancy, with each suspension chain using an array of four eyebars per link, compared to just two per link for the Silver Bridge.
+But in 1991, the Florianópolis bridge was closed due to high levels of corrosion.
+Following extensive renovation, it reopened in December 2019.

-The Hercilio Luz Bridge remained in active service until 1991 to be reopened in 2019 after a restoration and still stands at Florianópolis due to being built to a higher safety factor than the West Virginia bridge.
-Modern non-destructive testing methods allow some of the older bridges to remain in service where they are located on lightly traveled roads.
-Most heavily used bridges of this type have been replaced with modern bridges of various types.
+Modern non-destructive testing methods allow some of the older bridges to remain in service, but with tighter weight restrictions.
+Most heavily used bridges of this type have been replaced with bridges of more modern design.

-The collapse inspired legislation to ensure that older bridges were regularly inspected and maintained; however, aging infrastructure is still a problem in the United States.
+The collapse inspired legislation to ensure that older bridges were regularly inspected and maintained; aging infrastructure still remains a problem in the United States, however.
 In 1983, the Mianus River Bridge in Greenwich, Connecticut, collapsed, causing the deaths of three drivers.
-The I-35W Mississippi River bridge disaster in 2007 resulted in 13 deaths.
+In 2007, the I-35W Mississippi River bridge disaster in Minneapolis, Minnesota, resulted in 13 deaths.
 In early September 2009, the failure of an eyebar in the San Francisco–Oakland Bay Bridge was discovered during a scheduled closure, resulting in an emergency repair to reinforce the failed member.

-A memorial was installed in Point Pleasant to commemorate the 46 bridge collapse victims.
+A memorial was installed in Point Pleasant to commemorate the 46 bridge-collapse victims.

-A scale model of the original Silver Bridge was on display at the Point Pleasant River Museum.
-An archive of literature about the bridge was also kept there for public inspection.
+A scale model of the original Silver Bridge is on display at the Point Pleasant River Museum.
+An archive of literature about the bridge is also kept there for public inspection.
 On the lower ground floor, the museum displayed an eyebar assembly from the original bridge.
-The museum closed on July 1, 2018, due to significant fire damage.
-The future of the Silver Bridge exhibit is not known.
+The museum closed on July 1, 2018, when it received heavy damage due to an attic fire but was later moved to a new building and reopened in 2024.
+The Silver Bridge exhibit was able to be salvaged.

 Another eyebar example has been erected for public viewing at a small rest area on the Ohio side of the river, along Route 7.

 The bridge has been designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers as its collapse ultimately led to the creation of the first national bridge inspection program in the Federal-Aid Highway Act of 1968.